 Directors who are also our employees receive no additional compensation for serving on our board of directors.
-Except as described below, our non-employee directors received the following compensation for their service during 2014:
+Except as described below, our non-employee directors received the following compensation for their service during 2016:

-Annual cash retainer: \$35,000

-Annual cash retainer for lead independent director and

-Chairman: \$15,000

-Annual cash retainer for committee chairs: Audit Committee: \$15,000

-Compensation Committee: \$10,000

-Nominating and Governance Committee: \$7,500

-Annual cash retainer for other committee members: Audit Committee: \$7,500

-Compensation Committee: \$5,000

-Nominating and Governance Committee: \$3,750

-Annual equity award:

-Restricted stock units with \$50,000 grant date fair value and stock options with \$50,000 grant date fair value, becoming vested or exercisable (as applicable) in full on the earlier of the first anniversary of the grant date or the date of the next annual meeting of our shareholders director is first elected to the board
+Annual cash retainer: \$50,000 Annual cash retainer for Chairman: \$25,000 Annual cash retainer for lead independent director: \$15,000 Annual cash retainer for committee chairs: Audit Committee: \$20,000 Compensation Committee: \$15,000 Nominating and Governance Committee: \$10,000 Annual cash retainer for other committee members: Audit Committee: \$7,500 Compensation Committee: \$5,000 Nominating and Governance Committee: \$3,750 Annual equity award: Restricted stock units with \$100,000 grant date fair value, becoming vested in full on the earlier of the first anniversary of the grant date or the date of the next annual meeting of our shareholders New director equity award: Restricted stock units with \$100,000 grant date fair value, granted on the date the director is first elected to the board Meeting fees: Generally none, but compensation committee has the discretion to provide for meeting fees if the number of board of directors meetings exceeds eight per year or if the number of meetings of any committee exceeds six per year

-New director equity award:

-Fully-vested shares of common stock with a value of \$100,000 granted on the date the $\,$ of meetings of any committee exceeds six per year

-Meeting fees:

-Generally none, but compensation committee has the discretion to provide for meeting fees if the number of board of directors meetings exceeds eight per year or if the number of meetings of any committee exceeds six per year.

-Mr. Lukis did not participate in the equity portions of our non-employee director compensation program for 2014 in light of the significant equity interest he historically has had in our company as our founder.
-Bradley A. Cleveland participated in our non-employee director compensation program for the portion of the year he served as a director and was not an employee, and the compensation he received under our non-employee director compensation program for 2014 is disclosed in the Summary Compensation Table above.
+Our current director compensation program was adopted in late 2015 and became effective in May 2016.
+Mr. Lukis did not participate in the equity portions of our non-employee director compensation program for 2016 in light of the significant equity interest he historically has had in our company as our founder.

+Our director compensation program for 2017 will remain consistent with our director compensation program for 2016.